-There can often be a lot of confusion surrounding the subject of Legionella and the landlord’s responsibilities.
-For this reason, we have compiled this Legionella risk assessment guide for landlords, which aims to help landlords understand more about their duty of care responsibilities to tenants.
+We have compiled this legionella risk assessment guide for landlords, which aims to help landlords understand more about their duty of care responsibilities to tenants.
 Doing so will ensure their health and safety and will help you, as the landlord, stay on the right side of the law.

 The bacterium Legionella pneumophila and related bacteria is usually found in natural water sources such as lakes, rivers and reservoirs.
 This Legionella bacterium is likely to be found in low numbers, so it very rarely has any adverse effect on people.
 However, the bacteria can also be found in purpose-built water systems such as cooling towers, hot and cold water systems, evaporative condensers and spa pools.

-If the conditions are favourable and the bacteria can grow, it can increase the risk of Legionnaires’ disease.
-Therefore, it’s important to control the risks by introducing appropriate measures to avoid such a situation.
+If the conditions are favourable and the legionella bacteria can grow, it can increase the risk of Legionnaires disease.
+This will then pose a risk to people’s health and safety.
+It is therefore important to control the risks by introducing appropriate measures to avoid such a situation.

 Who is at risk of contracting Legionella?